onetarek/all-in-one-seo-pack-extensions/readme.txt

 To see the result of link counter activate this module from module manger page, Go to link counter admin page and run link counting process once by clicking the "Start Counting" button.

+**Useful Links**

+Show useful links for SEO tools in adminbar.
+It is very handy.
+When you visit your website you will see new links under the SEO menu in adminbar.
+These links will take you to variuos SEO tools with your current page url.
+See the list of tools name below.

+*	Google Ads
+*	Google Trends
+*	Check links to this URL
+*	Check Keyphrase Density
+*	Check Google Cache
+*	Check Headers
+*	Google Structured Data Test
+*	Facebook Debugger
+*	Pinterest Rich Pins Validator
+*	HTML Validator
+*	CSS Validator
+*	Google Page Speed Test
+*	Mobile-Friendly Test

 See our other plugins at **[PLUGINUM](http://pluginum.com)**